-In accordance with the Law of the Republic of Armenia on Profit Tax, revenues received by a foreign company performing air transport from the Republic of Armenia are subject to taxation either at the source of income payment or on the basis of an annual income statement (if the company performing air transport has a separate subsidiary in the territory of the Republic of Armenia).
+In accordance with the Republic of Armenia's Profit Tax Act, income received by a foreign company operating flights from the Republic of Armenia is subject to taxation, either at source or on the basis of an annual report of income (if the company operating the flights has a separate division in the Republic of Armenia).

-Moreover, agreements to avoid double taxation of income and property have been concluded with and are in force in virtually all of the countries of residence (incorporation) of foreign companies performing air transport from or to the Republic of Armenia, as are air services agreements, and the provisions of these agreements concerning international air transport are in conformity with ICAO's policies on taxation in the field of international air transport.
+Furthermore, agreements on income and property have been concluded with almost all of the countries of residency (incorporation) of foreign companies operating flights from or to the Republic of Armenia.
+Both the air transport agreements and the provisions of these agreements concerning international air transport comply with ICAO's policies on taxation in the field of international air transport.

-As of 1 January 2012, Armenia has double taxation avoidance agreements on income and property with the following 43 countries: Bulgaria, Ukraine, China, Romania, Russia, Iran, Turkmenistan, Georgia, Lebanon, Latvia, Lithuania, France, Belarus, Greece, Thailand, the Netherlands, Estonia, Belgium, Austria, the United Arab Emirates, India, Poland, Canada, Moldova, Syria, Qatar, Switzerland, Finland, Italy, Czech Republic, Luxembourg, Croatia, Hungary, Kazakhstan, Cyprus, Tadjikistan, Indonesia, Egypt, Kuwait, Slovenia, Spain, United Kingdom of Great Britain and Northern Ireland and Ireland.
+As of 1 January 2015, the Republic of Armenia has agreements to prevent the double taxation of income and property with the following 41 countries: Bulgaria, Ukraine, China, Romania, Russia, Iran, Turkmenistan, Georgia, Lebanon, Latvia, Lithuania, France, Belarus, Greece, Thailand, the Netherlands, Estonia, Belgium, Austria, the United Arab Emirates, India, Poland, Canada, Moldova, Syria, Qatar, Switzerland, Finland, Italy, Czech Republic, Luxembourg, Croatia, Hungary, Kazakhstan, Cyprus, Kuwait, Slovenia, Spain, the United Kingdom of Great Britain and Northern Ireland, Germany, and Ireland.